 Carefully fill the bundt pans

 Make sure that your lemon bundt cake molds perfectly to the shape of your bundt pan by carefully filling them with the batter.
 If you pour the batter too quickly, you might not be able to fill all the nooks and crannies of your pan.
 So, we suggest using a measuring cup to transfer your batter.

 This reminder comes in handy especially when it comes to baking goods that tend to rise like cake.
 As a rule of thumb, only pour batter into the bundt pans up to ⅔ full.
 This gives your Easter cake enough room to rise.
 If you fill your pan too much, your cake might overflow.
 Not only would it be a huge waste of ingredients, but it’s also messy and it could affect the shape of your special lemon bundt cake.

 Now, you’re all set to proceed with baking your very own lemon bundt cake for your Easter celebration.

 Make your Easter feast more lively with this bright lemon bundt cake.
 You can’t go wrong with this citrusy cake that’s crisp and sugary on the outside, and fluffy on the inside.

-In a separate bowl, beat together the butter and sugar until the consistency of the mixture is light and fluffy.
+- Cream together the butter and sugar in another bowl until light and fluffy.

-Pour the batter into a greased or sugared bundt pan and bake for 40 minutes.
+- Pour the batter into a Bundt pan and bake for roughly 50 minutes.